alemar11/ios-watchos-tvos-macos-resources/README.md

 * [swipeable-view-stack](https://github.com/phillfarrugia/swipeable-view-stack) - A Swipeable Stack of Views similar to a popular dating app but for swiping through anything.
 * [TabbedCollectionView](https://github.com/sprint84/TabbedCollectionView) - Multi-page collection view with tab categories.
 * [ugrid](https://github.com/AramSemerjyan/ugrid)
+* [UICollectionViewAnimatedTransition](https://github.com/spromicky/UICollectionViewAnimatedTransition) - Implementation for some kind of "folder to content" animation for UICollectionView.
 * [UICollectionViewSlideLeft](https://github.com/antbelldev/UICollectionViewSlideLeft) - A UITableView Swipe to Delete implementation in UICollectionView.
 * [UPCarouselFlowLayout](https://github.com/ink-spot/UPCarouselFlowLayout) - A fancy carousel flow layout for UICollectionView on iOS.
 * [ZLBalancedFlowLayout](https://github.com/zhxnlai/ZLBalancedFlowLayout) - A UICollectionViewFlowLayout subclass that scales items to take up space, optimized for large item set.